mau-network/mau/README.md

 * A Client can be developed to exchange files over email messages.
 As PGP content can be exported as armored data.
   * Connecting to SMTP servers to send new posts and check POP3/IMAP servers for new emails with PGP content.
-  * And it won't contradict with any other client syncing over another interface as the provided SHA sum from `/files` endpoint will prevent downloading the file again leading to multiple clients syncing over different interfaces.
+  * And it won't contradict with any other client syncing over another interface as the SHA sum will prevent downloading the file again leading to multiple clients syncing over different interfaces.

 # Technical Details